yoshuawuyts/wassette/.github/instructions/rust.instructions.md

 - Keep it simple: avoid unnecessary complexity in code and design.
 Favor straightforward solutions that are easy to understand and maintain.
 - Manage dependencies carefully: use `Cargo.toml` to manage dependencies and keep them up-to-date.
 Avoid unnecessary dependencies that bloat the project.
 - Idiomatic error handling: Use `anyhow` for error handling to provide context and stack traces.
+- ALWAYS run `cargo +nightly fmt` to format your code.
 - Write idiomatic Rust code that passes `cargo clippy` warnings.
 - Use traits to define shared behavior and generics to create reusable, type-safe components.
 Design the API to be extensible
 - Use stdlib primitives like `Arc` and `Mutex` for thread safety and shared state.